7 Best Eye Protection for Shooting [2024 Guide] Home / Pistol 101 / Eye Protection

 Best fit with earmuffs.
 Uses ESS 740-0433 U-Rx insert Works great with earmuffs.

-Best Fashionable Shooting Eye Protection
+Best Fashionable Shooting Eye Protection: ESS CDI

 When you want eye protection you can wear outside of the shooting range, get the ESS CDI.
 They're the best combination of features and value among fashion-forward eyepro.